echilundo/courage-to-question/posts/denouement-2019-games.md

 Overcooked

+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/UovJw8VQReFiiIy8C9" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/team17-overcooked-2-overcooked2-UovJw8VQReFiiIy8C9">via GIPHY</a></p>

-On my to-play list since release, I finally dipped in courtesy of PSN Plus.
-It’s a fantastic, quirky game that led to several moments of tension and stress between my brothers and I. But it’s all so satisfying when it comes together at the end.
+Overcooked has been on _to-play_ list since release.
+I didn't get a chance to at the time since I had an impending move to Kyoto, and well, priorities.
+This year, I finally got my chance courtesy of PSN Plus.
+It’s a fantastic, quirky game that led to several moments of tension and stress between my brothers and I. It also paved the way for the much cited, internal joke:

+> _You guys are not serious about life._
+>
+>  - Ed to his brothers after failing the level for the upteenth time.

+But it’s all so satisfying when it comes together at the end.
 I can only assume that playing this with a significant other make put a (temporary) strain not her relationship.

 **Disappointed**